digicatapult/bridgeAI-regression-model-data-ingestion/README.md

 7. Run `poetry run python src/main.py`

 **The below manual steps are needed to add and push the data to dvc and track them via git**\
-#TODO: Automate this in the airflow data ingestion dag

 1. `dvc init` from the root of the repo to set the repo as a dvc repo if it is not already done
 2. Add dvc remote